Halogen vs Ceramic Patio Heaters: Compared In 6 Ways

 Depending on the kilowatt per hour price in your area, this might be more or less of a problem for you.
 You wouldn’t believe how many people think they got the deal of a lifetime on a new electric patio heater, only to realize after a month or two, that running it is costing them a fortune.

-Normally, ceramic models are a little more expensive to run than their halogen counterparts.
+Normally, ceramic patio heaters are a little more expensive to run than their halogen counterparts.
 The difference is not too great, but if electricity in your area is very expensive, every kilowatt counts.

 This is where you want to start looking at how long the heat lasts after the appliance is turned off, and how direct the heating method is.